Workflows¶

 Getting started¶

-- Learn how to build, review, and launch a basic workflow.
+- Get started — build, review, and launch your first workflow.

-- Create or use preconfigured shared model and data integrations.
+- Using integrations — create or use preconfigured shared model and data connections.